 - EZ Spot http://www.onthespotmedia.com/

-- Aberdeen https://www.abercap.com/services/captioning/
+- Aberdeen http://www.abercap.com/services/captioning/

 - Spot Traffic http://www.spottraffic.com/

 FILE NAMING CONVENTIONS

 Use ISCI code as file name